 Troy Osborne Pryor is an award-winning filmmaker, director and actor from Chicago.
 He spent a large part of his childhood in Atlanta, very active in church and competitive sports, which led to becoming a scholar and athlete at the University of Illinois.
 Football injuries and a chance meeting with Tyler Perry, however, steered him to a career in the entertainment industry.
 He is a Chicago Scholars 35 Under 35 and 2018 AdColor Innovator of the Year nominee.

-In addition to performing on stage, on camera and doing voice over work, Troy is the founder and CEO of Pryor Holdings LLC, which includes companies, Troy Pryor Studios, GOOD Network, Creative Cypher, and Pyramid Creations.
-He also serves as the President of production for Urban Broadcast Media.
+In addition to performing on stage, on camera and doing voice over work, Troy is the founder and CEO of Pryor Holdings LLC, which includes companies, Troy Pryor Studios, Creative Cypher, GOOD Network, and Pyramid Creations.
 Pryor has built a vertically integrated media brand and occasionally called “T. Diddy” since aggregating hundreds of artists and brokering production deals to help build Chicago’s artistic community.
-His collaborations with Oscar and Grammy winning artists like Che "Ryhmefest" Smith have landed his work on TV, collaborations with Kanye West's Donda's House, and Common's, Common Ground Foundation have helped cement his place as an influencer.
+His collaborations with Oscar and Grammy winning artists like Che "Ryhmefest" Smith have landed his work on TV, collaborations with Donda's House, and Common Ground Foundation have helped cement his place as an influencer.